 Meet the Staff

 Ben first considered becoming a cross-cultural teacher after he completed his undergraduate education as an exchange student in Taiwan.
 After two years of teaching and tutoring Taiwanese students aged 4 to 75, Ben decided to return to the states and pursue an advanced degree in education.
 In 2012, he graduated from Wheaton College with a Master’s degree in Intercultural Studies and Teaching English to Speakers of Other Languages.
 In addition to his time in Taiwan, Ben has taught in community colleges in the western suburbs of Chicago, in an adult education center in Chicago’s Chinatown, and for a non-profit organization, teaching literacy and life-skills to adult refugees.
+In December of 2016, Ben became the Academic Director of ELS Clemson.
 Other than teaching, he enjoys reading, watching sports, tinkering in his garden, and especially camping and hiking with his wife.

 The Three Cups of Tea, by Greg Mortenson, changed Cassie Alexander’s career path.
 For a number of years Cassie was a business owner, but in 2009, Mortenson’s book inspired Cassie to pursue two new interests: Teaching English as a Second Language and international humanitarian work.
 Cassie began teaching at ELS, Greenville, SC, in February, 2013.